 What is working for other companies?

 Ask, what is the market being flooded with?
 What separates you from your competitors?
-What does your audience want from your product.
-Work closely with your marketing team to put together a plan that works for your business, be adaptable in the market.
+What does your audience want from your product?
+Work closely with your marketing team to put together a plan that works for your business, and is adaptable in the market.

 Is there a secret to identifying your target audience?

-No, there is not a secret to identifying your target audience.
+No, there is no secret to identifying your target audience.
 Sometimes this is a process that your company has to figure out with trial and error while being flexible to the ever-changing market trends.

 Some of the best advice that Cheeky Monkey Media can give you, is to take the time to research and ask questions while working with your marketing team.
 Some simple questions to help you and your team get moving may include;